-- 18.1 Boats intending to protest or request redress for an incident on the race course shall inform one of the race committee finish vessels at the end of the finish line upon finishing the race.
-If they do not finish they shall inform either a jury vessel or a safety vessel as soon as practicable after they retire.
+- 18.1 Boats intending to protest or request redress for an incident on the race course shall inform one of the race committee finish vessels at the end of the finish line as they finish the race, or promptly thereafter.
+If they do not finish the race they shall inform either a jury vessel or a support vessel as soon as practicable after they retire.
 This adds to the requirements of RRS 61.1 for a protest or request for redress to be valid. - 18.2 Protests forms are available at the race office.
-Protests and requests for redress or reopening shall be delivered there within the protest time limit. - 18.3 The protest time limit for each class will be 30 minutes after the last competitor in that class comes ashore after the last race of the day.
-This time limit is extended by 15 minutes for a protest by the race committee or protest committee concerning an incident they observed in the racing area. - A notice will be posted no later than 30 minutes after the last protest time limit on each day to inform competitors of hearings in which they are parties or named as witnesses.
+Protests and requests for redress or reopening shall be delivered there within the protest time limit. - 18.3 The protest time limit for each class will be 30 minutes after the last competitor in that class comes ashore promptly after the last race of the day.
+This time limit is extended by 30 minutes for a protest by the race committee or protest committee concerning an incident they observed in the racing area. - 18.4 A notice will be posted no later than 30 minutes after the last protest time limit on each day to inform competitors of hearings in which they are parties or named as witnesses.
 This is the notification required by RRS 61.1(b) and 63.2.
-Advisory hearings, arbitration hearings and protest hearings may begin without a notice and within protest time when the parties are available. - On the last day of the Qualification series for the 5.3 class, and of the event for both classes, a request for re-opening a hearing shall be delivered: - a. within the protest time limit if the party requesting re-opening was informed of the decision on the previous day; - b. no later than 15 minutes after the party requesting re-opening was informed of the decision on that day.
+Advisory hearings, arbitration hearings and protest hearings may begin without a notice and within protest time when the parties are available. - 18.5 On the last day of the Qualification series for the 5.3 class, and of the event for both classes, a request for re-opening a hearing shall be delivered: - a. within the protest time limit if the party requesting re-opening was informed of the decision on the previous day; - b. no later than 15 minutes after the party requesting re-opening was informed of the decision on that day.